AESPS/operative-agent/README.md

 **AI-Powered CTF & Security Analysis Agent with Multi-Model Support**

 ## 📋 Features
+- 🐧 Built for Kali Linux: Optimized for CTF and ~~pentesting~~ must only be use in lab and isolated that you own!
 - 🤖 **Multi-Model Support**: Switch between Claude (Opus, Sonnet, Haiku) and OpenAI (GPT-4, GPT-3.5)
 - 🛠️ **Built-in Security Tools**: nmap, strings, file operations, encoding/decoding
 - 💾 **Smart File Management**: Automatically saves decoded/generated files to `/tmp/`